dgis/emu48android/app/src/main/assets/ReadMe.txt

 CHANGES

+Version 1.8beta1 (2019-12-18)

+- Try to better detect a physical keyboard to modify the mapping of the keys.

 Version 1.7 (2019-12-12)

 - Updated source code from Eric Rechlin's Emu48 version 1.61+ that was merged from Christoph Gießelink's Emu48 version 1.62.